-Once a student has reach 150% of the program hours they are not eligible for any further financial aid for the program.
-Student may choose to continue to complete the program on a cash basis.
+Once a student has reached 150% of the program hours they are not eligible for any further financial aid for the program.
+Students may choose to continue to complete the program on a cash basis.

 Reinstatement of Financial Aid Eligibility